-Department President Frances T. Williams of Rhode Island: Commander and Brothers, as this is my first visit to the National Convention I will have little to say.
-However, I bring you the greetings of the Rhode Island Department, Daughters of Union Veterans, and also the Auxiliary No. 10 of which I am the President, and I wish for you a very happy and harmonlous convention.
+Department President Frances T. Williams of Rhode Island: Commander and Brothers, as this is my first visit to the National Conventhe Rhote Island Daughters of Union Veterans, and also the Auxiliary No. 10 of which I am the President, and 1 wish for you a very happy and harmonlous convention.